Comparative Analysis “The Story of an Hour”

 - story of an hour analysis (11)

-- analysis the story of an hour (1)
+- comparitive analysis of the story of an hour and the chrysanthemums (1)

-- The Story of An Hour using commentary in essay (1)
+- how is The Story of an Hour like real life?
+(1)

 - interior monologue in story of an hour (1)